MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - USART: Universal Synchronous Asynchronous Receiver Transmitter
 - TX: Transmit
 - RX: Receive
-- HT: Half-Transfer Complete flag for DMA
+- HT: Half-Transfer Complete event/flag for DMA
-- TC: Transfer Complete flag for DMA
+- TC: Transfer Complete event/flag for DMA
-- RTO: Receiver Timeout
+- RTO: Receiver Timeout event/flag
+- IRQ: Interrupt

 ## General about UART

 > STM32 has peripherals such as USART and UART.
-Difference is that USART also has advance feature such as synchronous communication, not available in UART.
+Difference between them is that USART includes advance feature such as optional synchronous communication, not available in UART.
+If these features are not used, USART and UART peripherals can be considered identical.
-> For the sake of this application note, we will use term **UART**, while exactly same applies to **USART** peripherals too.
+> For the sake of this application note, we will use term **UART** only, while exactly same applies to **USART** peripherals aswell.

 UART in STM32 allows customers to configure it using different transmit(`TX`)/receive(`RX`) modes: